skycryptor/sky-sdk-go/README.md

 Use these tools for adding privacy by design into your apps starting from storage encryption or KYC platform to password-less authentication and more.

-Skycryptor KMS is based on cutting-edge Proxy Re-Encryption algorithms, which enables to build scalable Public Key Infrastructure with powerfull access control capabilities.
+One key utility Skycryptor KMS brings to the table are Proxy Re-Encryption algorithms, which enables to build scalable Public Key Infrastructure with powerfull access control capabilities.

 ## Proxy Re-Encryption Overview